philip-reed/philip-reed.github.io/index.md

 ### <i class="fas fa-fw fa-medal"></i> Moving On
 I then joined a large retail firm as a **Senior Developer**, working within a team responsible for software running the operations in the warehouses.
 Here I'd like to think I made a big contribution in bringing my existing Devops knowledge to help the teams update their manual build & deployment process.
-I led the way in migrating source control away from TFS to git to help streamline devops practices, and also started using Azure, and started getting certified.
+I led the way in migrating source control away from TFS to git to help streamline devops practices, and also started using Azure, and began my path to becoming certified.
-Having succesfully delivered a number of [Projects](/projects), I was promoted to **Lead Developer**, this means I have slightly less time to write code, but I still have a love for technology and continue to expand my skills.
+Having successfully delivered a number of [Projects](/projects), I was promoted to **Lead Developer**, this means I have slightly less time to write code and focus more on architecture and mentoring, but I still have a love for technology and continue to expand my skills.
 `C#` `ASP.NET Core` `Angular` `Web Api` `Azure IaaS/PaaS` `Azure Service Bus` `Azure Cosomos DB` `Git`